kos-lang/kos/doc/modules.md

     generator_end()

-Generator end object constructor.
+Generator end object class.

 A generator end object is typically thrown when an iterator function is called but has no more values to yield.
 In other words, a thrown generator end object indicates end of a generator.
 The generator end object can be caught and it becomes the `value` of the exception object caught.

-Calling this constructor function throws an exception.
+Calling this class throws an exception.

 The prototype of `generator_end.prototype` is `object.prototype`.